5 Easy Hacks That Make Artist Websites Great

 It doesn’t matter whether you are an established artist or just starting out: every artist needs a website.
 From first impressions to accessibility, a website is your gateway into becoming the professional artist that you want to be.

 Your website is your digital calling card.
 For galleries, curators, and even art fairs like Superfine, our first impression of an artist and their work is formed by visiting their website.
 It’s a necessity for any artist who wants to be relevant today and sell art online to have a good, up-to-date website.
-A great artist website communicates your level of professionalism, awareness, composure and can even communicate how serious you are about your art.
+A great artist website communicates your level of professionalism, awareness, and composure.
+It can even communicate how serious you are about your art.

 Here are a few more reasons why every artist needs a website: